txt/se17/doc/project.md

      - All talks must auto advance each slide every 30 seconds.
 No more, no less. (in url, set `delayms=30000`)

-## Red flags
+## Project "Bad Smells"

-- Not meeting tomorrow
+- Not meeting
      - Meet for 10 minutes tonight; prime the pumps with some intial idea
      - Meet tomorrow for an hour.
 Map out January, when you have to do what.
 Do it.
 - Whole team is working on one person's pet project they ahve been nursing along for years